Mark Rutte: First term

 After a victory in the 2011 provincial elections, the VVD secured its status as the lead party within the government.
 In March 2012, seeking to comply with requirements from the European Union to reduce the nation's deficit, Rutte began talks with his coalition partners on a budget which would cut 16 billion euros of government spending.
 However, PVV leader Geert Wilders withdrew his party's informal support from the government on 21 April, stating that the proposed budget would hurt economic growth.
 This led to the early collapse of the government and Rutte submitting his resignation to Queen Beatrix on the afternoon of 23 April.
 His government had lasted for 558 days, making it one of the shortest Dutch cabinets since World War II.

 Second term

 Ahead of the 2012 general election, Rutte was named the VVD's lead candidate for the third time.
 At the election in September, the VVD won an additional 10 seats, remaining the largest party in the House of Representatives; the CDA and PVV saw their number of seats fall significantly.
 The VVD quickly negotiated a coalition agreement with the Labour Party and Rutte returned as prime minister of the Second Rutte cabinet on 5 November 2012.

-In 2014, The Hague hosted a Group of Seven special meeting after the Malaysia Airlines Flight 17 was shot down in Ukraine with 193 Dutch nationals aboard.
+In 2014, The Hague hosted a Group of Seven special meeting after the Russian annexation of Crimea.